noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_05_PoSS_Logic_1.1.md

 A MsgCreateSignal (or equivalent) exists with its MsgServer implementation.

-Signals can already be submitted and counted in the Testnet-style environment.
+Signals can already be submitted and counted in a Testnet-style environment.

 The module x/noorsignal is:

 wired in app/app.go,

-part of ModuleManager,
+part of the ModuleManager,

 included in: